JavaTechExplorers/Spring3.2-OAuth-Implementation/README.md

-# Spring3.2-OAuth-Implementation
-Spring 3.2 - Open Authentication Implementation - Project under development
+# Spring 3.2 - Feature Experiment Project
+Use this project as a way to quickly start any new Spring 3.x Feature experiments.

+Following are the features implemented at this moment.

+1. Project integrated with Bootstrap theme
+2. Login/Logout implemented

+Note: This project is under development and not completed yet.